bloxstreet/support/docs/lr+-information/staff-promotions.md

 :::info

-This guide outlines all of the necessary information about the promotion process at BloxStreet.
+Here, HRs can find all of the necessary information about the promotion process at BloxStreet.

 :::